 Bachelor of Law Enforcement Studies

-The Bachelor of Law Enforcement Studies (BLES) provides expanded opportunities in the study of law enforcement and public safety and will position you to be sought-after candidates in a highly competitive recruiting process.
-Our training will prepare you for success by developing your leadership skills, and enhancing your inter-personal communications, critical thinking and ethical decision making.
+The Bachelor of Law Enforcement Studies (BLES) provides expanded opportunities in the study of law enforcement and public safety that will position you to be sought-after candidate in a highly competitive recruiting environment.
+Our educational program will prepare you for success by developing your leadership skills, enhancing your inter-personal communications, critical thinking, and ethical decision making.

-This degree is an excellent opportunity for those looking to gain the skills required to begin a career in law enforcement or public safety.
+This degree is an excellent opportunity for those looking for education focussed on a career in law enforcement or public safety.

-Students who have completed a diploma in a relevant field or are currently enrolled in JIBC's two-year Law Enforcement Studies Diploma (LESD) can begin in the third year of the Bachelor of Law Enforcement Studies.
+- Students who are currently enrolled in JIBC's two-year Law Enforcement Studies Diploma (LESD)

-The Bachelor of Law Enforcement Studies will provide you with in-depth knowledge of the Canadian criminal justice system, as well as analysis and reasoning skills informed by theory and research.
-This comprehensive program will prepare you to contribute to a just and fair society as a member within a variety of criminal justice and public safety professions.
+The Bachelor of Law Enforcement Studies will provide you with in-depth knowledge of the Canadian criminal justice system, contemporary criminal justice issues, criminological explanations of crime as well as analysis and reasoning skills informed by theory and research.
+This comprehensive education program will prepare you to contribute within a variety of criminal justice and public safety professions.

 Areas of study include: